Disclaimer: the photo above is not me. I may not love her outfit, but you’ve got to admit – she is OWNING it.

 Clothes selection process: My theme for the winter wardrobe was “warm and cozy,” and I chose black and white as my main colors, with accents of purple and green.
 (This has more to do with what was already in my wardrobe than any intentional choice on my part, or trying to be in style.)
 I work in a business casual office three days a week, work at home two days a week, and have very casual weekend days, dressing up for church about the same as I do for work.
 My wardrobe needs to be about 50-50 professional and casual clothes, and I try to look for pieces that can crossover for both categories.

 This is a lot harder than it sounds like.
-I have a few tops that fall into that green “just right” category, but not many.
+I have a few tops that fall into that green “just right” category, but not many, I’m trying to find more from the Deal Meisters clothing subscription.
 I’m still in a stage of life where my casual clothes are likely to be used as a snot rag or be worn during a preschooler wrestling match or crawling around on the ground.

 I’m sure I’m forgetting a few things, but here are the staples of my capsule wardrobe, from most worn to least worn items.
 (I was tempted to seriously geek out and make a spreadsheet for this, but instead I settled for various symbols to indicate my uses and issues with this wardrobe.)